 Pocket money basics

-Pocket money can also help children learn about the consequences of losing money.
-Letting your children make a few mistakes – like spending all their hard-earned savings on fake tattoos instead of a cricket set – is part of the learning process.
+Pocket money can also help children learn about consequences, including the consequences of losing money or spending it unwisely.
+Making a few mistakes is part of the learning process for your child.

 When to give children pocket money